Close-up of sewing a crocheted rose onto the blanket edge

 Acrylic is a smart choice for this pattern because it keeps the blanket lightweight, affordable, and gift-friendly.
 It also gives you plenty of freedom if you want to make a larger size without the project becoming too heavy or too expensive.
 If you prefer another fiber, the biggest thing to watch is drape.
 You want the blanket to stay soft enough to roll cleanly into that bouquet look at the end.

-Gauge and finished size
+What Is Gauge and finished size?

 The stated gauge is approximately 13 double crochet stitches = 4 inches in the main double crochet pattern.
 The good news is that gauge is not overly strict here, which makes this much friendlier for beginners than a fitted garment project.
 A slight variation in tension is not going to ruin the blanket.